cwilligv/GettingAndCleaningData-CourseProject/README.md

 # GettingAndCleaningData-CourseProject
-Repo for storing Course project files.
+Final Project for Course Getting and Cleanning Data.

+The following steps were performed to accomplish the project:

+1.